Bryan Draper: Early life

 Born in Barry, South Wales in early 1916, Bryan Vincent Draper was the son of John Draper and his wife Nellie.
 Educated at Whitgift School in Croydon in London, he joined the Royal Air Force Volunteer Reserve in April 1938.
 Late the following year, he gained his pilot's wings.

 Second World War

 As a serving member of the Royal Air Force Volunteer Reserve, Draper was called up for service soon after the outbreak of the Second World War.
 He was commissioned as a probationary pilot officer on 10 December 1939 in the General Duties Branch.
 After a period of training at St. Athan, learning to fly the Supermarine Spitfire fighter, he was posted to No. 74 Squadron, based at Rochford, in February 1940.
 He saw little action until his unit provided cover during Operation Dynamo, the evacuation of the British Expeditionary Force from Dunkirk.
 On 24 May, he was one of several pilots who combined to destroy a Dornier Do 17 medium bomber near Calais.
-A few days later he and another pilot in his section damaged a Heinkel He 111 medium bomber.